rayct/rayct/README.md

 <br>

-"To follow the path:\
+" To follow the path:\
     look to the master,\
     follow the master,\
     walk with the master,\
     see through the master,\
-    become the master.\"
+    become the master.\ "

 ―  Eric Steven Raymond